Beau Bartlett: Early years & high school

-Bartlett began wrestling at age four under the tutelage of his father an All-American for Palomar Junior College in California and continued on at NCAA Division I Fresno State as a wrestler Andre Bartlett, and continued to wrestle under the guidance of two-time Olympic champion Sergei Beloglazov.
+Bartlett began wrestling at age four under the tutelage of his father an All-American for Hall of Fame coach John Woods at Palomar Junior College in California then continued on at NCAA Division I Fresno State.
+As a wrestler Andre Bartlett, continued to wrestle under the guidance of two-time Olympic champion Sergei Beloglazov.
 He also trained in tumbling.
 In 2014, Bartlett moved from Tempe, Arizona to Kingston, Pennsylvania to attend Wyoming Seminary.
 There, he became the first four–time prep national champion in the school's history and also claimed titles in the Powerade Tournament and the Walsh Jesuit Ironman.

 In 2018, Bartlett won the US Cadet Pan American Team Trials in freestyle and Greco-Roman.
 He would go on to claim gold in freestyle and silver in Greco-Roman at the 2018 Cadet Pan-Am Championships.

 On October 5, 2019, Bartlett competed at Who's Number One, where he defended his #1 spot in the rankings by defeating Ryan Sokol from Simley High School.